Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

-Note: Replace "username" under alias shortcuts with your own umich "uniqname".
+Note: Replace the word "username" under alias shortcuts with your own umich "uniqname".

 In the text editor, nano, you can do this by

-- typing Ctrl + \ and You will then be prompted to type in your search string (here, username).
+- Press Ctrl key and "\" key.
+Nano will then prompt you to type in your search string (here, username).
-- Press return.
+- Press "return/Enter" key.
 Then you will be prompted to enter what you want to replace "username" with (here, your uniqname).
-- Press return.
-Then press a to replace all incidences or y to accept each incidence one by one.
+- Press "return/Enter" key.
+Then press "a" key to replace all incidences of username or "y" key to accept each incidence one by one.

-You can also customize the alias name such as wd, d1am etc. catering to your own need and convenience.
+You can also customize the alias name such as wd and islurm catering to your own need and convenience.

 The above environment settings will set various shortcuts such as "islurm" for entering interactive great lakes session, "wd" to navigate to your workshop directory, call necessary great lakes modules and perl libraries required by certain tools and finally sets the path for bioinformatics programs that we will run during the class.